sidrocks123/AIMon_ProtoType/README.md

 # Getting Started
 You can run this prototype in two ways.
-Docker is the quickest and recommended method.
 ## Run with Docker
 Make sure you have Docker installed and running on your machine.
 ### 1. Build the Docker Image